dzhezus/touchdesigner/SOP/README.md

 <br/>
 <br/>
 <br/>
-If you have any question, pls welcome
+If you have any question welcome to ask fb.com/dzhezus
-fb.com/dzhezus
 vk.com/dzhezus
 t.me/dzhezus